 With so many great cannabis concentrates on the market, it can be hard to choose one.
-Sometimes it’s even difficult to know the differences between the variations of these high-THC cannabis products.
-That’s especially true in the case of live resin vs rosin and resin.
-Each of the three extractions offers extremely high concentrations of THC, which makes them increasingly popular among adult-use cannabis customers and medical marijuana patients alike.
-These three cannabis concentrates all have their own unique characteristics, though, and it’s important to know the difference between live resin vs rosin and resin so you can serve your customers better.
+Sometimes it is challenging to know the differences between the variations of these high-THC cannabis products.
+That’s especially true in the case of rosin vs. live resin.
+Both extracts contain exceptionally high concentrations of THC, making them increasingly popular among adult cannabis customers and medical marijuana patients.
+Each of these cannabis concentrates has unique characteristics, and it is essential to know the differences so you can serve your customers better.

-Live resin is known for its delicious flavor in addition to its high level of THC concentration.
-It’s becoming a big hit among cannabis connoisseurs because, of all the available options, live resin is one of the best-tasting concentrates.
-It’s produced using a special process designed to preserve more of the terpenes that are responsible for giving cannabis its flavor and aroma.
-As a result, live resin delivers much of the essence of the pure cannabis from which it’s derived.
+People enjoy live resin for its delicious flavor and high THC concentration.
+It is gaining popularity among cannabis connoisseurs as one of the best-tasting concentrates on the market.
+Manufacturers produce resins through a unique process designed to preserve more of the terpenes responsible for giving cannabis its flavor and aroma.
+This method allows the live resin to deliver much of the essence of pure cannabis.

 Live resin is difficult to produce.
 Only trained lab technicians with professional-grade equipment can make this product efficiently.
 Technicians make this popular new product from freshly harvested cannabis that is then flash-frozen at nearly -300°F. From there, the entire extraction process takes place at low temperatures that do not burn the terpenes off the plant.
 When discussing rosin vs. live resin, a critical difference is that people make rosin without passing plant material through a solvent.